intelligentplant/IndustrialAppStore.ClientTools.DotNet/src/IntelligentPlant.IndustrialAppStore.Templates/templates/iasmvc/README.md

 __NOTE THAT IT IS STRONGLY RECOMMENDED THAT YOU DO NOT STORE CLIENT SECRETS IN THE `appsettings.json` FILE!__

-# Calling IAS APIs
+# Calling Data Core and Industrial App Store APIs

-To call Industrial App Store APIs, inject the `IndustrialAppStoreHttpClient` into your controllers, for example:
+To call Data Core and Industrial App Store APIs, inject the `IndustrialAppStoreHttpClient` into your controllers, for example:

 ```csharp
 [Authorize]